don-ferris/SovrIT-PTI-Platform/ProductSpecification.md

 * **TrueNAS / ZFS:** Considered UnRAID and standard EXT4/LVM.
 UnRAID lacks the bit-rot protection and instantaneous snapshot capabilities of ZFS.
 ZFS was selected as the mandatory filesystem for its hardware-agnostic portability, "Copy-on-Write" architecture, which is the foundation of the system’s data integrity, and it's suitability for encryption at rest.
 #### 10.1.4 Resilience
 * **Kopia:** Considered Restic and Borg - both excellent but lacking a native, high-performance GUI and multi-backend S3 support as robust as Kopia's.
 Kopia’s content-addressable deduplication and client-side encryption make it the primary "Fortitude" engine for the 3-2-1-0 strategy.
-* **Uptime Kuma:** Considered Nagios and Zabbix (Enterprise monitoring tools that are too complex for a home-scale environment) and Peekaping (for its lightweight focus on network latency and ICMP monitoring) but rejected it because it lacks the application-level depth (HTTP keyword checks, DNS resolution, and Docker health) required to trigger the NetSentinel's mSOP logic.
+* **Uptime Kuma:** Considered Nagios and Zabbix (Enterprise monitoring tools that are too complex for a home-scale environment) and Peekaping (for its lightweight focus on network latency and ICMP monitoring) but rejected it because it lacks the application-level depth (HTTP keyword checks, DNS resolution, and Docker health) required to trigger the SovrIT Steward's mSOP logic.
 Uptime Kuma's ability to serve as a visual "Status Dashboard" for non-technical users while providing a robust notification API for n8n makes it the superior choice for operational continuity.
 * **Chrony:** Considered standard `ntpd`.
 Chrony was selected for its superior performance in environments with intermittent internet connectivity (e.g., outages), ensuring that cryptographic keys and MFA tokens remain synchronized even when the "High-Stratum" clock is unreachable.

 ---